aws-samples/shopfloor-connectivity/docs/README.md

 The jar files are part of the target deployment and can be found in the lib directory of the deployment package.
 To specify the path to the jar files it is recommended to use a placeholder, instead of hard-coding, the directory where the adapter, and targets, are deployed and set an environment variable for this directory.

-Example configurations for in-process targets configuration with environment variable placeholders
+**Example configurations for in-process targets configuration with environment variable placeholders:**

-Used environment variables:

-SFC_DEPLOYMENT_DIR: Directory in which deployment packed is deployed, with a subdirectory for each target.
+- Used environment variable is `SFC_DEPLOYMENT_DIR`: Directory in which deployment packed is deployed, with a subdirectory for each target.

 *<u>Note that only target types which are used, and run in-process with the SFC core need to be included in the configuration file.</u>*